Stata

 Setting the module environment#

 Before you can run the software you will need to load the Stata module.
-To load the module from the command line, do:
+To load the latest version of the module from the command line, do:

 module add stata